-10 Dog Breeds with the Best Sense of Smell
+10 Dog Breeds With the Best Sense of Smell

-Scent is The Dog's Primary Sense
+Scent Is the Dog's Primary Sense

 A dog’s sense of smell is somewhere between 10,000 and 100,000 times more acute than ours.
-And the area of a dog’s brain that analyzes olfactory information is 40 times larger than a humans.
+And the area of a dog’s brain that analyzes olfactory information is 40 times larger than that of a human.
 To give this perspective, we can use the analogy of tossing a ball.
 Imagine a child can throw a ball 10 feet; a dog would be able to toss that same ball 100,000 feet or 18.9 miles.

 So which dog breeds are the superstars of smell?
 We checked in with the AKC, and here is the list of dog breeds with the best sense of smell.